 Digital menu boards are another innovative solution that boasts a handful of benefits due to its versatility.
 Gone are the days or reprinting a batch of menus because of a spelling error or mistake in pricing.
 Digital menu boards can be changed with the press of a couple of buttons, and no one will be the wiser.
 One screen does not mean just one image.
 Multiple images can be displayed and rotated.

 Take the following scenario, a fast-food chain of 300 outlets decide to add a new item to a menu.
 A call goes out to all the franchisees and all of a sudden, thousands of pages need to be thrown away and replaced.

 Not only is there a massive financial implication, but the carbon footprint of that one menu item change is severe.
 This is also not an infrequent occurrence.
 These types of changes happen often and not just to one company.
 This point alone enough to make a case for digital signage.

 Although screens use electricity, the carbon footprint that it produces is far less than that of print production.
-With LED technology, this footprint is reduced even further, thus making digital menu boards an eco-friendly alternative to conventional printed menus.
+With LED technology, this carbon footprint is reduced even further, thus making digital menu boards an eco-friendly alternative to conventional printed menus.